 Other DMR Bin Problems…

 - One 1100 litre DMR bin takes up a large volume of area.
 In comparison, a single baler takes up the same footprint.
 That one baler can do the job of several bins and it will do it better.
 Paper and card and different items can be recycled and crushed to save space.

 - Despite being voluminous, a wheelie bin or recycling banks bins will fill up in no time.
 Flat-packing is a necessary job for staff to try and fit as much cardboard in bins as possible.
 This is additional labour, time consuming and a distraction for staff.

 - If you have general waste bins on site, these are even more expensive than DMR bins, as everything heads to landfill.
 Recyclables can easily overflow into the general waste stream when bins are full, which should never happen nowadays.

-Cardboard and plastic packaging is simple to segregate with an easy to use baler on site.
-Bottles and jars and other materials still need to be recycled elsewhere.
-Baling, however, ensures no materials get mixed together and everything is kept separate.
-This is by far the best modern recycling technique that businesses can use to dispose of their packaging waste.
+Cardboard and plastic packaging is simple to segregate at your business with an easy to use cardboard baler or plastic baler.
+Baling, ensures no materials get mixed together and everything is kept separate.
+This is by far the best modern and efficient recycling technique that businesses can use to dispose of their packaging waste.
 The key waste balers advantages for businesses are:

-- Balers will handle all cardboard boxes and any plastic packaging waste produced on site.
+- Waste Balers will handle all cardboard boxes and any plastic packaging waste produced on site.

 - They come in a range of sizes and are suited to a huge array of businesses.

 - Once baled, the dense bales can be stored and will be collected on a regular basis.
 For larger quantities of good quality baled materials, you make even get paid for them.

 Saving Money, Space and Time with Waste Balers